My name is Ann Cameron.

 Comments from Chris:

-Some health and healing cancer experts would probably view what Ann did as incredibly risky, only juicing carrots and not even changing her diet… but it worked!
+I love this!
+Way to go, Ann!
+Some health and healing cancer experts would probably view what Ann did as incredibly risky – only juicing carrots and not even changing her diet.
+But it worked!
 And hey, it’s hard to argue with results.

-Readers of this blog know that I recommend taking massive action and radically changing your diet and lifestyle along with juicing to heal cancer, like I did, but this is proof that sometimes small significant changes can produce big results.
+Readers of this blog know that I recommend taking massive action and radically changing your diet and lifestyle to heal cancer, like I did.
+But Ann’s experience is encouraging evidence that sometimes small significant changes can produce big results.

-Ann’s strategy is one that can be used by someone who cannot afford to do anything else and is looking for “the most bang for their buck”.
-This is also a good approach if you are trying to help someone with cancer who is stubborn and resistant to change.
-Drinking 5lbs worth of carrot juice every day is really not asking much.
-If they aren’t even willing to do that, I would seriously question whether or not they really want to get well… And just to be clear, I am in no way implying that Ann is broke or stubborn. :)
+This also could be a good approach if you are trying to help someone with cancer who is stubborn and resistant to change.
+Drinking 40 oz of fresh carrot juice every day is really not asking much.
+If they aren’t even willing to do that, I would seriously question whether or not they really want to get well.
+And just to be clear, I am in no way implying that Ann is broke or stubborn. :)